Mysterious Bombing at Bank of Oviedo

 That makes sense until you consider the fact that no human remains were found in the rubble.
 Had their over-abundant supply of dynamite gone off before they had it in position, no one inside could have possibly survived.
 Instead, it was almost as if the attackers intentionally placed the device away from the loot and then got the heck out of there.

 Clues were scarce.
 Sheriff J. F. McClelland’s best lead came from reports of a vehicle speeding out of town around that time and later at Chuluota.
-A bus driver also claimed to have spotted the same speeding vehicle along Cheney Highway, which nearly crowded him off the road.
+A bus driver also claimed to have spotted the exact speeding vehicle along Cheney Highway, which nearly crowded him off the road.

 Ernest Amos was greeted by an urgent telegram from a messenger at his Tallahassee home.
 Having no telephone in his house, folks in Oviedo had been frantically trying to reach him since the wee hours of the morning.
 The state comptroller heard the news of the bombing, followed by an unexpected request.
 Bank president Benjamin Gordon Smith wanted to re-open the bank… that same morning!